uhkniazi/CGraphClust/README.md

 possible means, a likelihood vector is calculated for each possible mean, where the data parameter is the mean for the group, and the standard error of mean is the SD parameter of normal density function.
 Using this likelihood vector as a probability of sampling (similar to rejection sampling) - we sample from the prior to create a posterior set of means.
-To create a new set of data (posterior predictive) for each group - we sample from the posterior mean, and using that and the SD (not SE) for a rnorm function we sample new data.
+To create a new set of data (posterior predictive) for each group - we sample from the posterior mean, and using that and the SE (not SD) for a rnorm function we sample new data.

 # plot.components